 The modern double bass I play is a Gagliano model built by Harry Jansen in 2008, borrowed from the Dutch Musical Instruments Foundation.
 Thanks to a grant from the Stichting Eigen Muziekinstrument, I could purchase a double bass from around 1890 to use for historical performances.
 In addition to these basses, I have several bows, including one orginal bow from around 1800, that fit the repertoire I play.
 During my studies , I have also received a small grant from the Adriana Jacoba Fund, for which I am very grateful.

-OPEN Rotterdam made a video of our backyard concerts in Rotterdam.
-This part of our latest project, for which we received funding from the Dutch Performing Arts Fund 28.04.2021, Rotterdam
+The local newspaper Vierklank wrote a review of our concert in Bilthoven on July 9th, 2021.
+OPEN Rotterdam made a short video item of our backyard concerts in Rotterdam on April 28th, 2021.
+Both were part of our latest project, “Away from Home” for which we received funding from the Dutch Performing Arts Fund.

 Reinhold Glière – Suite op.
 39, Prelude. with Kirsti Apajalahti Recorded 31.08.2019 in Shelley’s beautiful parlour in Rotterdam.